toyaokeke/MechCombatGame/README.md

 ### Turret Spiders

 The other spider that your robo dude sees in its forest is the turret spider.
-These spiders are not as lethal as the bomb spider, but can still be quite dangerous.
+These spiders don't do as much damage as the bomb spider, but they are much more intelligent.
 These spiders are mounted with turrets that fire off explosive projectiles.
-These projectiles will damage your robo dude, but not as much as much as the bomb spiders.
-However, since these turret spiders are long range enemies, they don't have to get close to hurt you, so watch out!
+The projectiles can damage your robo dude **AND** your base.
+Since these turret spiders are long range enemies, they don't have to get close to hurt you, so watch out!

 ![Turret Spider Reference](docs/img/Enemies/TurretSpiderReference.png)